VinkVdB/workshop-llm-and-rag/ex-5-context-enrichment/README.md

 1. Enrich prompts with the **current date** and **user name**.
 2. Information Retrieval:
    - Enrich the prompt with contents from a single file.
-   - Limit context size to 500 tokens and observe the impact.
+   - Limit context size to 500 characters and observe the impact.
+This is to mimic the real-world scenario where the context size is limited.